moosemoose22/PhotoBook/admin/README.md

 **Admin main server pages:**
+*loadAllData.php--*		Loads all data on login.
+						Including:
+*						all pages in photo book and necessary associated information
+*						location of articles/captions/photos on a page
+*						width/height of articles/captions/photos on page (articles can be resized)
+*						ordering of elements on page.
+Used if elements overlap

 *saveArticleData.php--*	Saves all article/caption data from user.
 						Including:
 *						location of moved article/caption on a page